-Shiatsu Literally translated as “finger pressure,” shiatsu is an ancient Japanese massage technique that’s based on Chinese acupressure.
-It focuses on finger and palm pressure to massage key points which deliver pain relief and promote relaxation.
+Shiatsu Literally translated as “finger pressure,” Shiatsu is an ancient Japanese massage technique that’s based on Chinese acupressure.
+It focuses on finger and palm pressure to massage key points that deliver pain relief and promote relaxation.
 A shiatsu feature replicates the tapping, pressing, and stretching of a traditional shiatsu massage.

 Percussion This feature delivers a succession of rapid, rhythmic blows that penetrate deep beneath the muscles to boost tissue repair and relieve pain.
 It also improves oxygen distribution and blood circulation.
 There are standalone percussion massagers and there are several handheld electric massagers that incorporate percussion as an added feature.

 Heat Applying heat or warmth to an affected area is an effective method to ease the pain.
 Some back massagers feature built-in electronic heat pads that generate warmth for added pain relief.
 A number of models will have switches to turn the heat on or off.
 Others will allow you to control the level of heat.
 This feature is especially useful during cold weather when back pain tends to act up more often.

 Vibration This feature releases tension from muscle tissue and enhances blood flow.
 It eliminates stiffness and rigidity within the tendons to accelerate pain relief.

 Timer Overdoing a massage may have adverse effects.
 An extended deep tissue massage flushes out lactic acid from the muscles and may leave you feeling sore.
 A timer can be extremely beneficial once you’ve determined the right time it takes to ease your pain and relax your muscles.
 Set the timer to your desired duration, then sit back and relax while the massager does its work.